 We have serious concerns about the safety of this drug, brexanolone.

 Benzodiazepines have their own safety issues and barbiturates have strong side effects such as sedation and respiratory depression.
 Does it really make sense to approve a drug for new mothers that has the characteristics of both these drug classes?
-At the least, approval should require better evidence of long/ term safety and efficacy than the sponsor has provided.
+At the least, approval should require better evidence of long term safety and efficacy than the sponsor has provided.

 In comparison to the placebo group, it appears that all the evaluated doses of Brexanolone cause increased risk of sedation, somnolence, and loss of consciousness.
 This is a postpartum drug, so the question is might the impaired mother accidentally suffocate her baby or accidentally harm herself?
 Might the mother’s oxygen saturation drop to dangerously low levels when given this drug?
 If a health professional is needed to monitor the patient continuously for two and a half days when given infusions in order to protect the patient’s safety, is it realistic to believe that monitoring will actually be continuous during those 60 hours?

-Given the risks and inconvenience, it is noteworthy that the sponsor did not provide any information about whether this drug is as safe or as effective than any other antidepressants currently on the market.
 And while the studies show consistent benefits compared to placebo, the amount of the benefit is not that impressive in most of the analyses, and it is unclear if the higher dose is more effective than the lower dose.
 Given the short half-life of this drug, It also appears that the positive effects seem to be temporary showing decrease in symptoms only over a very narrow window period of time.
 Is it possible the mother was just sedated, confused or even euphoric when the scoring was done after infusion?

-Given the risks and inconvenience it is noteworthy that the sponsor did not provide any information about whether this drug is as safe or as effective than any other antidepressants currently on the market.
 We are also very concerned about the potential for abuse.
 FDA reviewers point out that human abuse potential studies for this drug indicate an abuse potential on par with Alprazolam 3mg.
 That is a substantial risk.

 I respectfully urge this panel to also consider whether approving this drug today for a highly monitored inpatient setting would result in off label uses that are not so carefully monitored.